Calvin and Hobbes is a timeless classic that gives your child a peek into modern philosophy and intelligent rebellion.

-Have a seat.
-We’ve got some work to do …
+We’ve got some work to do.

-Together, they are quite the mischievous duo, creating games like Calvin Ball with outrageously ridiculous rules, and initiating clubs like G.R.O.S.S (Get Rid Of Slimy girlS).
-Growing up, I used to love reading the comics.
-Calvin’s innocent wit and Hobbes’ matter-of-fact reactions to Cal’s absurd notions strike a unique balance rarely presented in comics, one that kids can only benefit from.
+Together, they are quite the mischievous duo, creating games like “Calvin Ball” with outrageous ridiculous rules, and initiating clubs like G.R.O.S.S (Get Rid Of Slimy girlS).
+Growing up, I used to love reading this comic strip.
+Calvin’s innocent wit and Hobbes’ matter-of-fact reactions to Cal’s absurd notions strike a unique balance rarely explored in comics.
+This type of golden writing is perfect for kids.

 Not convinced?
 Here are four reasons to hand your kid a Calvin and Hobbes anthology right now: